-This song focuses quite heavily on the rhythm, as a result, the strumming pattern is fairly involved and is a great opportunity for you to learn some creative and percussive patterns.
-You can play the song focussing more on chords, or turn it into more of a finger-picked version where you will pick the bassline with your thumb while your fingers pick the higher chords.
+This song focuses quite heavily on the rhythm.
+As a result, the strumming pattern is fairly involved and is a great opportunity for you to learn some creative and percussive patterns.
+You can play the song focusing more on chords, or turn it into more of a finger-picked version where you will pick the bassline with your thumb while your fingers pick the higher chords.

 All Summer Long by Kid Rock

 Click Here for tab for All Summer Long by Kid Rock

 You’ll probably recognize the guitar line from Sweet Home Alabama by Lynyrd Skynyrd.
 But this song can stand on its own two feet, with its catchy chorus and upbeat feel, it’s a great song to jam with friends.
 It’s the third single from his album Rock n Roll Jesus (not an album of worship songs, FYI) and was so popular he even performed it at the 2009 Grammy Awards.

 Although there are electric parts under the song, it’s all underpinned by strummed acoustic guitar chords.
 If you wish, you can play the lead parts on the acoustic too.
 Or if you just need something to sing over, you can just strum the chords.
 Either way, the song is a ton of fun to learn and play, and is sure to be an asset to your song library.